-Your plan does not cover Notes Treatment of medical conditions you had, or had symptoms of, before you joined Your plan is designed to cover necessary treatment of new medical conditions that arise after you join. " See 3.2 How your plan works with pre-existing conditions and symptoms of them or toll free on 800933241 (within Hong Kong) Treatment that you receive in the UK from providers that are not listed in our UK Directory of Hospitals If you have treatment in the UK and choose to use a different hospital , we may pay you a small cash payment.
-We use a UK Directory of Hospitals as it helps us to keep premiums affordable. " See our Directory of Hospitals via your AXA member hub. × Non-emergency treatment you receive in the USA, unless you have added USA cover If you have added USA cover, your cover extends to treatment in the USA too.
-See 1.2 Countries where you are covered and 1.7 Your cover for emergency treatment in the USA × The costs of arranging treatment Your plan does not cover your costs for arranging treatment, such as phone calls and travelling expenses.
+Your plan does not cover Notes Treatment that you receive in the UK from providers that are not listed in our UK Directory of Hospitals If you have treatment in the UK and choose to use a different hospital , we may pay you a small cash payment.
+We use a UK Directory of Hospitals as it helps us to keep premiums affordable.
+See our Directory of Hospitals via your AXA member hub.
+Non-emergency treatment you receive in the USA, unless you have added USA cover If you have added USA cover, your cover extends to treatment in the USA too.
+See 1.2 Countries where you are covered and 1.8 Your cover for emergency treatment in the USA Charges that are above the usual and customary charges for the treatment or service provided >> See 1.7 Understanding what usual and customary charges are × The costs of arranging treatment Your plan does not cover your costs for arranging treatment , such as phone calls and travelling expenses.